kranzky/insoluble/folly.md

 Jenny intensely swallowed, feeling smooth yet somehow uneasy as she drifted off to sleep.

 "Guys, we need to boost our efforts, kick things into high gear, and focus on our classes," Dan urged, feeling the weight of their journey bearing down on them.
-Exposition;12:JENNY AGREED IDEA.
 Jenny nodded in agreement, recognizing the importance of refining their skills.
-Exposition;14:MIKE ANGELA EXPRESSIONS CONCERN.
 Mike and Angela exchanged concerned glances, unsure if they could handle the pressure.
-Dialogue;22:MANAGE WORK LOAD WORRIED ANGELA.
 "I'm just worried if we can manage this work load," Angela admitted hesitantly.
-Exposition;20:COLLECTIVE SIGH MOMENT SILENCE.
 The group let out a collective sigh, taking a moment of silence to gather their thoughts.

 As evening approached, Lloyd situated himself in a spot for prayer.